 What is Avian Influenza?

 Avian Influenza (AI) primarily affects birds, causing respiratory issues, neurological symptoms, reduced egg production, and, in severe cases, sudden death.
-It is known by several other names, including Bird Flu, Avian Influenza Virus (AIV), Highly Pathogenic Avian Influenza HPAI (for more severe strains) or H5N1 (specific subtype often associated with outbreaks and human cases).
+It is known by several other names, including Bird Flu, Avian Influenza Virus (AIV), Highly Pathogenic Avian Influenza (HPAI for more severe strains) or H5N1 (specific subtype often associated with outbreaks and human cases).
 Rarely, it can infect humans, dogs, and cats.

 What are the effects of High-Pressure Processing (HPP) on Avian Influenza H5N1?